What Is Bipolar Disorder?

 "Hypomania" describes milder symptoms of mania, in which someone does not have delusions or hallucinations, and their high symptoms do not interfere with their everyday life.

 The word "depressive" describes the times when the person feels very sad or depressed.
-Those symptoms are similar to depression, a condition in which someone never has manic or hypomanic episodes.
+Those symptoms are the same as those described in major depressive disorder or "clinical depression," a condition in which someone never has manic or hypomanic episodes.

-Most people with bipolar disorder spend more time in depressed phases than in manic phases.
+Most people with bipolar disorder spend more time with depressive symptoms than manic or hypomanic symptoms.

 What Are the Symptoms of Bipolar Disorder?

 In bipolar disorder, the dramatic episodes of high and low moods do not follow a set pattern.
 Someone may feel the same mood state (depressed or manic) several times before switching to the opposite mood.
 These episodes can happen over a period of weeks, months, and sometimes even years.

 How severe it gets differs from person to person and can also change over time, becoming more or less severe.